ethelbertdickson/DEV_GATEWAYS-f3a00001-b96c-a994-a7b9-547f24e1b254/README.md

 ## Usage

 Use POSTMAN or any other REST client app to interact with the API using the following endpoints:
-{port} will be determined by the .env file.
+{port} will be determined by the .env file in the root directory.

 -   Create a new gateway:
     POST http://localhost:{port}/gateways